Current Water Ban

 Outdoor watering restrictions consist of:

-The following uses are permitted on any day at any time:
+The following uses are permitted:

 - To meet core functions of a business or commercial activity